innoq/ml-ops.org/content/mlops-stack-canvas.md

 ## Acknowledgements

-We would like to thank [Alexey Grigoriev](https://www.linkedin.com/in/agrigorev/) and [Louis Dorard](https://www.linkedin.com/in/louisdorard/) for insightful discussions and his valuable feedback for this chapter.
+We would like to thank [Alexey Grigoriev](https://www.linkedin.com/in/agrigorev/) and [Louis Dorard](https://www.linkedin.com/in/louisdorard/) for the insightful discussions and their valuable feedback for this chapter.